research-team/robot-dream/doc/architecture.md

 - rising abstraction layer or the sNN of the dreaming brain reducing computational load making sNN operate in sub-real-time mode done by **DreamingBrainLifeCycle**
 - generalization and convolution neuronal structures into rules of the robotic system **RuleBasedSystem** via **GeneralisationStrategy** and its components: **Narrative**, **Induction**, **Abduction**, **OntologyBased**.
 - generalization and convolution are gradual stepwise processes that include 2 types of validation: **StepValidator** and overall **OverallValidator**.

+###### Sub components

+- Increase of abstraction layer of the dreaming brain
+- Translation of the spiking neural network (**sNN**) of the **dreaming brain** into rule based description of the behavior strategies of a robotic system
+- Validation of translation steps
+- Validation of overall reverse translation process
+- Transfer of rule based behavior strategies into a robotic system.

 ##### SemanticTagger